China's Hollywood Ban: How Trade War Escalation Threatens $5 Billion Film Market

 Whether you're dreaming of making your own documentaries someday or just curious about how the pros do it, this guide will give you the inside scoop on keeping your film legally safe while still telling the truth.
 Let's dive in and see how filmmakers can stand up to even the biggest names in the world!

-What If?: Musk vs. "Tesla Files"
+What If?
+Musk vs. "Tesla Files"

 Imagine you're in the filmmaker's shoes.
 You've got this explosive story about Elon Musk, but you know he's got an army of lawyers.
 What could he throw at you?
 Here are the main legal “punches” or claims Musk might try to throw at these filmmakers (in the United States, specifically):